We've missed you over the past few months so we're delighted to be making plans to welcome you back to our museum from Tuesday 11th August.

 a hygiene screen has been added to the till point at reception

 social distancing markers are in place (for 2 metres)

 access to the museum as been assessed and we will limit on-site capacity

 introduction of one-way routes in some of our galleries

 all our staff have been trained in our new policies and protocols

 We aim to provide a friendly and accessible environment as possible for all our visitors.

 Please note that the Fusilier Museum is situated on the first floor of St John's House.
 We apologise that there is no access except by stairs (there is no lift) to the first floor, because of the physical restrictions posed by this Grade I listed building.

 Visitors can get an idea about what the museum exhibition looks like from the Virtual Tour facility on a touchscreen on the ground floor.
 There are also copies of the graphic panels available on request from reception.
 Certain smaller items can be brought down for viewing by visitors on request.
 Enquiries are welcome.

-At the museum on the first floor in addition to the uniforms that visitors can try on, we also have handling objects that have been specially chosen as they are tactile.
+At the museum on the first floor we have some handling objects that have been specially chosen as they are tactile.
 Please ask during your visit if you wish to access them.

 covers the history of the Regiment until the end of the Second World War and tells some of the personal stories behind the events.